ProofHub/api_v1/sections/projects.md

 {
 	"title":"To the moon",
 	"description":"DBX's campaign",
+	"category":"147852",
 	"start_date":"2013-12-10",
 	"end_date":"2013-12-15"
 }
 ```

+You can get the category from the [categories API](https://github.com/sdplabs/proofhub-api/blob/master/sections/categories.md).

 `201 Created` will be returned along with the JSON of the project ([Get project](#get-project)) if the record is added. `You have reached the project limit` will be returned if the account has reached the project limit. `403 Forbidden` will be returned in case of invalid access.